somphene/somphene.github.io/log/_posts/2020-05-30-01-Cyclic-Translation-Change-of-Basis.md

 layout: post
 blog-category: blog
 published: true
-title: Change of Basis is Renaming Identity
+title:  Cyclic Translation (Change of Basis is Renaming Identity)
 author: Som Phene
 tags: [Identity, Renaming, Basis, Change, Cleaning, Group, Cyclic, Simple, Conservation, Law, Fundamental, Mass, Balance, Degree, Language, Structure, Duality, Knowledge, Representation, Rigid, Entropy, Fluid, Temperature, Differentiation, Condensation, Integration, Evaporation, Phase, Degrees of Freedom, Constraints, Symmetry, Reflection, Approximate, Exact, Analysis, Time, Language of Languages, Thermodynamics, Calculus, Abstract, Record, Theory, Practice, Communication, Misrepresentation, Compression, Interpretation]
 ---

 ### Identities: Basis in Language

 Language is formed by Identity.
+Identity forms Language. **Identity is defined as the source of Language**.
 Identity takes various forms.
-Sometimes Identity is called Base.
+Since Identity is the origin, a relative Identity which gives rise to specific Languages within the given Language is called Base.
 When there are multiple Identities of same degree, they are called Basis.
 For example:

   - In Euclidean Plane, Origin ($$0$$) is the Fundamental Identity or the Base.
 At the higher degree, circles form Basis, these can be projected along cones to get Ellipse, Parabola, Lines, Hyperbola as a basis at various degrees.